CSS Editor

 Opens a prompt to create a CSS snippet in your .obsidian/snippets/ directory.
 Upon creation, show editor to edit that CSS file.

-Open quick switcher
+Open CSS snippet quick switcher

 Opens a suggestion modal to create, edit, or delete a CSS snippet.
 Has similar functionality to the core quick switcher where holding down a secondary key will modify the action that will take place.